Skip to main content

 In order to display a Sparkline within the SingleValue component you need to add the <Sparkline /> subcomponent to the SingleValue chart.
 The Sparkline component requires data of type Timeseries or Timeseries[] to be passed to the data prop.
 If more than one series is provided, the first one is used.
 The datapoints within the series need to provide a time dimension as well as a numerical value.

-The Sparkline has two variants and can be either displayed as a line(default) or area.
+The Sparkline has three variants and can be either displayed as a line(default), area or bar.

 You can further customise the Sparkline by setting its color prop to any of the Design System ColorPalette.